freddycz/bezdinek/README.md

 ## Purpose of the Project

 This website was created as part of a school assignment.
-The goal was to design and develop a functional website, and Farma Bezdinek was chosen as the theme for this project.
+The goal was to design and develop a functional website, and I chose Farma Bezdinek as the theme for this project.

 ## Links